Issue 60: A Conversation with Robert Wrigley

 WEBSTER

-I just finished Marvin Bell’s Book of the Dead Man, and I can’t imagine reading one of those poems without the cohesion of progression, or Sharon Old’s The Father and the unity of grief and loss in those poems.
+I just finished Marvin Bell’s Book of the Dead Man, and I can’t imagine reading one of those poems without that cohesive progression, or Sharon Olds' The Father and the unity of grief and loss in those poems.

 WRIGLEY

 That’s the beauty of the book of poems.
 And that’s what poets have to do—make the book.
-You have to be willing to go ahead and do that project, knowing the project is going to be more ephemeral than its individual parts.
-Whereas a novelist always, or a playwright, gets to aim for the whole of the work being something that might last, even a short story writer, but poems are different.
+You have to be willing to go ahead and do that project, knowing that the whole of the project is going to be more ephemeral than its individual parts.
+Whereas a novelist always, or a playwright, gets to aim for the whole of the work being something that might last, and even a short story writer, but poems are different.

 DODD

-You were a conscious objector a few years before you made the decision to go to school and pursue poetry, but—thinking about that idea of poetry as a kind of solace, or a sort of salve—was that idea related to the decision you made to be a conscious objector?
+You were a conscientious objector a few years before you made the decision to go to school and pursue poetry, but—thinking about that idea of poetry as a kind of solace, or a sort of salve—was that idea related to the decision you made to be a conscientious objector?

 WRIGLEY

 You know, it might be.
 What I’m trying to think about here is, What do I think poetry is capable of?
 What do I want poetry to do?
 I am really suspicious of poetry being proffered as a kind of therapeutic device.
-But on the other hand, I do think poetry is about a kind of sustained and absolutely focused attention, the sort of attention one has to being to those big decisions.
+But on the other hand, I do think poetry is about a kind of sustained and absolutely focused attention, the sort of attention one has to bring to those big decisions.
 I didn’t know if my father would speak to me again after I filed for conscientious objection.
-It turns out he did; by then he had come around and was convinced of the stupidity of the war in Vietnam.
+It turns out he did; by that time he'd come around and was convinced of the stupidity of the war in Vietnam.
 We were brought close by that.
 We’ve been tremendously close ever since.
 He’s old now, and frail, but he and I have been closer since that time than we were before.
-But I had to think long and hard about that soft of decision, because it wasn’t just my father; it was the whole country.
-You don’t just walk away from a commitment, from a punitive “duty,” and yet, in some cases, you have to.
-You have to stand up for, well, I guess I want to say, what you believe.
-That requires the same attentiveness as writing a poem does.
+But I had to think hard and long about that sort of decision, because it wasn’t just my father; it was the whole country.
+You don’t just walk away from a commitment, from a putative “duty,” and yet, actually, in some cases you have to.
+You have to stand up for, well, I guess I want to say, for what you believe.
+That requires the same sort of sustained attentiveness that writing a poem does.
 You really don’t know that so much when you do it.
 I didn’t know when I made that decision if I was doing the right thing.
 And I say in one poem, “I don’t know if I was a coward, or a man of conviction.”
 I was a little bit of both at the time, quite honestly.
 I was scared to death to go to Vietnam; why wouldn’t I have been?
-There again, I knew exactly that this was not the right thing I should do.
+There again, I knew exactly that this was not the thing I should do.
 It was not in my interest.
 It was not in anybody’s interest.
-But it might just be that kind of—for a lack of a better phrase—“soul searching” I did before pleading conscious objection in the army was a kind of training for what I do in poems.
+But it might just be that kind of—for a lack of a better phrase—“soul searching” I did before pleading conscientious objection in the army was a kind of training for what I do in poems.

 WEBSTER